Food Effect Studies

 Food effect bioavailability and fed bioequivalence studies are generally performed on normal healthy volunteers (NHVs).
 Under certain conditions, when safety concerns arise, the studies may also be conducted on patient populations.
 BioPharma Services has developed a database including more than 18,000 NHVs and individuals from special populations.
 We have also established a comprehensive screening procedure with patient safety as our highest priority.
 Thus, we are able to efficiently recruit participants for all early-phase clinical trials, including food effect studies.

 Under their guidance, the clinical team conducts food effect studies as per protocol dosing and obtains plasma samples at predefined periods.
-Our clinical team conducts all early-phase clinical studies, including food effect studies, in our state-of-the-art Phase 1 centers in Toronto, Canada, and St. Louis, Missouri.
-Both centers are equipped for extensive safety monitoring, including dedicated Phase 1 intensive monitoring units.
+Our clinical team conducts all early-phase clinical studies, including food effect studies, in our state-of-the-art Phase 1 center in Toronto, Canada.
+Our center is equipped for extensive safety monitoring, including dedicated Phase 1 intensive monitoring units.

 In-house bioanalytical capabilities